866.936.7447 231.932.0411

-Non-compete and non-solicitation contracts created a number of very difficult issues for the employees.
+Non-compete and non-solicitation agreements created a number of very difficult issues for the employees.
 And it is not just upper level workers who are often muscled into signing such contracts.
 It should not surprise anyone that companies have tremendous leverage to force business owners, upper level executives and lower level workers to sign these restrictive contracts.

 Many employers require that the employee sign such an agreement in order to obtain employment, or after they are hired, in order to keep their job.
 Unfortunately, most employees believe that they have little or no leverage and sign these contract with little thought, review or negotiation.
 In far too many instances, employees are willing to do anything to secure a good job and naively assume that they will work there forever.
 They are wrongly informed that such contracts are unenforceable, or assume the non-compete won’t ever affect them.